Entuity distinguishes between a closed incident, an expired incident and a deleted incident:

 - Click on an incident in the incident list.

-- Enter an Annotation - a reason for closing the incident.
+- Enter a Reason for closing the incident.

-- The incident can be expired immediately if Expire the incident(s) immediately it enabled.
+- The incident can be expired immediately if Expire the incident(s) immediately is enabled.
 Note: Incidents cannot be reopened once they are expired.